Food Safety Management - MSc/PgD

 • Management of Outbreaks of Food Borne Diseases (0.5 module)

-The dissertation phase of the module is comprised of a number of components including the development of research proposal, an in-depth literary review and presentation of the findings of a self-directed research in the form of an academic paper.
+The dissertation phase of the module is comprised of a number of components including the development of research proposal, an in-depth literature review and presentation of the findings of self-directed research in the form of an academic paper.
 This phase of the studies allows students to develop specific knowledge in relation to a food safety issue of particular interest to them.

 The programme is seen to be of particular relevance to those wishing to further their expertise in food safety management.